flightdevco/flight-buyers/README.md

 # Flight Buyers

-Flight Buyers is a free simple ped selling script where you can sell specific items to (Highly Configurable) Supports QbCore, Qbox, ESX.
+Flight Buyers is a free FiveM ped selling script where you can sell specific items to (Highly Configurable) Supports QbCore, Qbox, ESX.

 ## Support